PunitSoniME/purekit/docs/docs/array/differenceWith.md

 ---
 title: differenceWith
 definition: differenceWith(array, [values], [comparator])
-description: Returns the difference between the first array and all other arguments using a provided comparator function
+description: Returns the difference between the first array and all other arguments using a provided comparator function.
 ---